tier4/driving_log_replayer/docs/overview/command.en.md

 Please see the [wasim documentation site](https://docs.web.auto/developers-guides/wasim/use-cases/run-simulations-locally/) for an example of tool usage.

 Since wasim downloads and executes scenarios from Autoware Evaluator, it can only execute scenarios that are already registered in the cloud environment.
-For scenarios not registered in the cloud, use `log_evaluator_cli`.